 Number of Photographs Allowed

-For Objects 4 and 5, photographs and/or exhibits that best illustrate the particular contribution of the candidate should be included.
+For Objects 4 and 5: A minimum of 7 and a maximum of 10 exhibits with photographs and/or exhibits that best illustrate the particular contribution of the candidate should be included.
 In the case of candidates who are government employees and who act as the client to other designers, the work of those designers may be included with clear attribution assigned and the role of the candidate clearly identified.